Bob Hope Theatre

 10 people favorited this theater

-The T & D Photoplay Theatre was built in 1917 and was designed in a Classical-Corinthian style by architect Albert W. Cornelius for the T & D Enterprises chain.
+The T & D Photoplay Theatre was opened in July 1917 and was designed in a Classical-Corinthian style by architect Albert W. Cornelius for the T & D Enterprises chain.
+Seating was provided for 2,540 with 1,040 in the orchestra level and 1,500 in the balcony.
 It was re-named California Theatre in 1923 when it was taken over by the Fox West Coast Theatres chain.
-It was equipped with a Wurlitzer 3 Manual/ 9 Ranks theatre organ.
-It was closed in 1929 to be extensively remodeled to the plans of architects Balch & Stanbery .
+It was equipped with a Wurlitzer 3 Manual/ 9 Rank theatre organ which was opened by organist Albert Hay Malott and the permanent organist for the theatre A.C.
+Walsh.
+It was closed in 1929 to be extensively remodeled to the plans of architects Balch & Stanbery.

 Despite various efforts to bring back the Fox Theatre, it wasn’t until 1996 that its true and lasting resurrection was realized.
 Today, the Fox Theatre is a lively concert hall and a survivor of the decline of the movie palace.
 With over 2,000 seats, the Fox Theatre is still a stunner.
 A Robert Morton 4 manual theatre organ has been installed, originally installed in the Fox Theatre, Seattle in 1928.